USA: Heavy-Duty Vehicles: GHG Emissions & Fuel Economy

 Background

 The standards are applicable to all on-road vehicles rated at a GVW≥8,500 lbs, and the engines that power them, except those covered by the GHG emissions and Corporate Average Fuel Economy (CAFE) standards for MY 2012-2016 and MY 2017-2025 light-duty vehicles.
-The GHG/FE standards were adopted in two phases:
+The GHG/FE standards were adopted in three phases:

 - Phase 1 regulation—adopted on August 9, 2011 [2324]—covered model years (MY) 2014-2018, with NHTSA fuel economy standards being voluntary in MY 2014-2015 to satisfy EISA lead time requirements.